The Dictionary Project: Organization history and growth

 The idea for The Dictionary Project began in 1992 when Annie Plummer of Savannah, Georgia gave 50 dictionaries to children who attended a school close to her home.
 In her lifetime she raised the money to buy 17,000 dictionaries for children in Savannah, Georgia.
 Annie Plummer died December 23, 1999.
 She inspired the creation of The Dictionary Project, a nonprofit organization.

 The Dictionary Project was created in 1995 as a 501(c)(3) nonprofit organization based in Charleston, South Carolina.
 Its original goal was to provide dictionaries to third graders in the public schools in the three counties surrounding Charleston, and this was accomplished in the 1995-96 school year and every year since.
 In 2001 the project was expanded to cover the third graders in all of South Carolina’s public schools.

 The project grew tremendously after it was featured in an article on the front page of The Wall Street Journal on March 4, 2002 This coverage brought national attention to the project and its founders, Mary and Arno French.
 As a result, individuals and groups from across the United States became involved with The Dictionary Project and sponsored the donation of dictionaries to children in their local schools.

 The project continues to expand and now includes sponsors in all fifty United States, Puerto Rico, the US Virgin Islands, Canada, and various other countries.
 The program has been adopted by civic organizations and adapted to local communities through the sponsorship of Rotary Clubs, BPO Elks, Kiwanis Clubs, Granges, Pioneer Volunteer groups, Lions Clubs, the Republican Federation of Women and other service organizations, by educational groups such as PTAs, by businesses, and by individuals.
 Anyone can participate in this project by sponsoring a program to give dictionaries to children in their community.

+Questions have arisen on the political nature of the dictionaries distributed to students.
+Dictionaries list the definition of the Republican Party but no mention of the Democratic Party.
+The definition of “female” includes the ability to have children.
+The excerpt on Donald Trump lists that he freed the United States from dependence on foreign oil during his first term.